juliannojungle/gc9a01-overlay/README.md

 # GC9A01 FBTFT overlay

 This is an overlay for the `fb_ili9340` graphics driver from [NoTro FBTFT](https://github.com/notro/fbtft/wiki/FBTFT-RPI-overlays), to use with LCD displays that has the [Galaxycore's GC9A01 single chip driver](GC9A01A.pdf).
-It allows to easily setup said displays to be used on newer Raspberry Pi OS releases that already includes `fbtft` on it's kernel.
+It allows to easily setup (in just 3 super easy steps!) said displays to be used on newer Raspberry Pi OS releases that already includes `fbtft` on it's kernel.

-## Wiring
+## Step #1: Wiring!

 The display should be connected to the Raspberry Pi on the first SPI channel (`spi0`) [pins](https://pinout.xyz), as follows: